aflashyrhetoric/aflashyrhetoric.github.io/content/posts/developer-site.md

 date = "2017-04-27T18:04:36-04:00"
-title = "building the nulab developer site" slug = "developer-site" ogdescription = "Using NodeJS, fs, and regular expressions to parse long-form data!"
+title = "building the nulab developer site" slug = "developer-site" ogdescription = "Using NodeJS, fs, and regular expressions to parse long-form data for use in Hugo, a static site generator."
 +++

 My latest project at [Nulab](http://nulab-inc.com) was to migrate over the old website from Drupal.
 It had become somewhat clumsy to manage, and they wanted a new solution.

 After initially considering WordPress, we ultimately landed on [Hugo](http://gohugo.io), a static site generator (SSG) written in Go.

-An SSG was perfect for our use-case.
+A SSG was perfect for our use-case.

-### Consider the following:
+### Why we chose a static site generator

-- With any reference-type website, speed is a priority.
+- With any reference-type website, speed was a priority.
 SSGs excel here.
+- SSGs aren't the most user-friendly, but developers would be the primary users here so it would be OK! :thumbs_up:
 - Hugo (and many SSGs) use Markdown files.
 Markdown is the de-facto standard for publishing and is easy to learn.
-- Cheaper hosting - sometimes dramatically cheaper.
+- Cheaper hosting - sometimes dramatically cheaper - than something like WordPress.
+- Full control
 - The data for the site would change pretty infrequently (*aka* - the definition of the word "static").

+### Why we chose Hugo (over Jekyll / alternatives)
+- **Speed** of compilation with Hugo
+- Hugo's documentation is fantastic
+- Hugo's multilingual support is very good and easy to implement!
+- Our engineers are more familiar with Go/Go Templates than with Ruby/Liquid.
+- Hexo's documentation seemed unclear.
+- Alternatives were less well-supported, with slower release cycles

 ### Getting Started